hextremelabs/remote-ios/README.md

 # Remote-iOS
 ## Remote iOS client.
-To be used with the remote-android server.
+To be used with the [Remote-Android](https://github.com/hextremelabs/remote-android) server.

 **READ THIS**